Azure/azure-sdk-for-net/doc/dev/mgmt_quickstart.md

 ## Managing Existing Resources By Id
 Performing operations on resources that already exist is a common use case when using the management client libraries.
 In this scenario you usually have the identifier of the resource you want to work on as a string.
 Although the new object hierarchy is great for provisioning and working within the scope of a given parent, it is not the most efficient when it comes to this specific scenario.

-Here is an example how you to access an `AvailabilitySet` object and manage it directly with its id:
+Here is an example how you can access an `AvailabilitySet` object and manage it directly with its id:
 ```C# Snippet:Readme_ManageAvailabilitySetOld
 ResourceIdentifier id = new ResourceIdentifier("/subscriptions/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee/resourceGroups/workshop2021-rg/providers/Microsoft.Compute/availabilitySets/ws2021availSet");
 // We construct a new client to work with